python/cpython/Doc/library/stdtypes.rst

 .. method:: file.readlines([sizehint])

-   Read until EOF using :meth:`readline` and return a list containing the lines thus read.
+   Read until EOF using :meth:`~file.readline` and return a list containing the lines thus read.
 If the optional *sizehint* argument is present, instead of reading up to EOF, whole lines totalling approximately *sizehint* bytes (possibly after rounding up to an internal buffer size) are read.
 Objects